Shravankumarkarnati/sql/project_final.md

 * Availability: Data ought to be made open forever rather than transitory access.
 * Partition tolerance: Partition Tolerance is an assurance that the framework keeps on working notwithstanding subjective message loss or failure of part of the framework.
 Regardless of whether there is a network outage in the server and a portion of the PCs are in accessible, still, the system keeps on performing.

-#### Features of MongoDB

-**Schema-less Database:** Different types of documents can be held by the collection.
-Documents can be of varying number of fields and size.
-This provides great flexibility to database.

-**Document-Oriented:** Data is stored in documents in key-value pairs.
-Each document is assigned a unique object id.

-**Indexing:** Each field in the document is ordered with indices.
-This makes it simpler and sets aside less effort to get or look through information from the huge amount of data.

-**Scalability:** Using sharding technique, data is distributed to multiple servers using shard key.
-New servers can be added to the running database.

-**Replication:** MongoDB duplicates data and send them to multiple servers increasing data availability.

-**Aggregation:** MongoDB allows aggregation operations which takes grouped data and produces single output.
-It provides three different aggregations i.e., aggregation pipeline, map-reduce function, and single-purpose aggregation methods

-**High Performance:** MongoDB has high performance and persistence of data because of above features.

 #### Indexing